Polishko/Polishko/README.md

 ### Hi, I am Niya! 👋 My friends also call me Nalan.

 ✨ I'm a Localization Professional with an academic background in Environmental Science and Engineering.
-I was recently inspired to pursue a long-time dream of learning programming.
+I was inspired to pursue a long-time dream of learning programming.
 It has since become a dream come true, and I’ve been enjoying every moment!

 I’ve completed the Software Engineering – Python learning path at SoftUni.